Seven Principles of the Future Employee

 Think of how employees have had to adapt and change in the last year—employees in 2022 are different than they were at the beginning of 2020.

 The world of work is constantly changing.
 Skills and mindsets that were long considered to be in the future are gaining steam now.
-To stay relevant, employees and organizations need to be aware of what to expect from future employees.
+To stay relevant, employees and organisations need to be aware of what to expect from future employees.
 And the future is now.

 These seven principles of future employees are becoming true today, especially after all of the changes we’ve experienced in the last two years.
 These are the skills future employees need to embrace and the things companies need to consider to hire and retain the best talent.